odnmalau/bantuin.online/README.md

 ![Bantuin.online Preview](public/og_image.png)

-**Kumpulan tools gratis untuk kebutuhan harianmu.**
+**A collection of free tools for your daily needs.**
-Kompres foto, buat pas foto, gabung PDF, dan berbagai alat bantu lainnya dalam satu aplikasi web yang ringan dan cepat.
+Compress photos, create passport photos, merge PDFs, and various other utilities in one lightweight and fast web application.

-## Fitur
+## Features

-- **Image Tools**: Kompres gambar, resize, dan konversi format.
+- **Image Tools**: Compress images, resize, and convert formats.
-- **PDF Tools**: Gabungkan file PDF (Merge PDF).
+- **PDF Tools**: Merge PDF files.
-- **Utility Tools**: QR Code Generator, dan lainnya.
+- **Utility Tools**: QR Code Generator, and more.
-- **PWA Support**: Bisa diinstall sebagai aplikasi di HP/Desktop dan berjalan offline.
+- **PWA Support**: Can be installed as an app on Mobile/Desktop and works offline.
-- **Privacy First**: Proses file dilakukan di browser (client-side), file Anda tidak dikirim ke server.
+- **Privacy First**: File processing is done in the browser (client-side), your files are not sent to the server.

 ## Tech Stack